Since the site can be a bit confusing

 Step 1: Navigate to the Correct Site

-In Virginia, there are three courts which handle traffic tickets:
+In Virginia, there are three courts that handle traffic tickets:

 Circuit Court and JDR Court cases share the Virginia Judiciary Online Payment System, while General District Courts use a separate Online Case Information System.